Dashboard Member settings

 For an organisation to be able to rely on this condition, the following ‘associated conditions’ need to be met:

-• preventive/occupational medicine
+• preventive or occupational medicine

 • the assessment of staff working capacity

-• medical diagnoses
+• medical diagnosis

 • the provision of healthcare or treatments

-The processing is carried out by (or under the responsibility of) a professional who is subject to an obligation of professional secrecy.
+• the processing is carried out by (or under the responsibility of) a professional who is subject to an obligation of professional secrecy.
+This means that the processing must be either carried out:

-For more information, read the ICO’s guidance.
+For more information, read the ICO’s guidance on processing sensitive personal data for health or social care.

-Public health
+9. Public health

 The processing is necessary due to public interest in public health.
-This condition may be relevant to public vaccination programmes, clinical trials and public health monitoring.
+This condition may be relevant to public vaccination programmes, clinical trials, and public health monitoring.

 Associated conditions

-To demonstrate a ‘public interest’, organisations will need to demonstrate that the processing has a benefit for the wider public or society as a whole (rather than their own interest or the interest of a particular individual).
-Further, the processing should not enable processing for other purposes by employers, insurers or banks.
+• the processing is necessary for reasons of public interest in the area of public health.
+To demonstrate a ‘public interest’, organisations need to demonstrate that the processing has a benefit for the wider public or society as a whole (rather than for their own interests or the interests of a particular individual).
+Further, the processing should not enable processing for other purposes by employers, insurers, or banks.
+The GDPR defines public health as including:

 • health status (eg morbidity and disability)